tanakrit-d/mangayomi-source/README.md

 - [x] Displays new releases within 24hrs
 - [x] Files are direct links to the GitHub repo
-- [x] News banners and captions vary between minor and patch versions
 - [x] Provides version and formatted date in the news title for readability
-- [x] Automatically purges old releases if they are removed from the main repo
 - [ ] Missing something?
 Let me know!

 ## Credit